dferber90/lovely-webapp/README.md

 Follow the next section for a detailed guide of how to develop locally.

-Some extra setup is necessary to enable Continuous Integration and Continuous Deployment.
-This will be covered in an extra section.
+Some extra setup is necessary to enable Continuous Delivery.
+It is already fully possible though.
+In fact, [wa.now.sh](https://wa.now.sh/) is deployed continuously using [TravisCI](http://travisci.org/).
+See the Continuous Delivery section of this README for more information.

 ### Start Development